DaMarcus Beasley

 DaMarcus Lamont Beasley (/ˈbiːzli/; born May 24, 1982) is an American former professional soccer player.
 A left-footed player, Beasley played both as a left winger and left-wing back throughout his career.
 He retired from soccer after the 2019 MLS Season.
 On November 26, 2022, National Soccer Hall of Fame announced that he, along with fellow U.S. Men's national teammate Landon Donovan, was selected for induction.
 He was inducted on May 6, 2023.

 After starring at the 1999 FIFA U-17 World Championship, Beasley emerged as a star with the Chicago Fire before making a move to Dutch club PSV Eindhoven in 2004.
 He later spent time in the Premier League with Manchester City, in the Scottish Premier League for Rangers and in the Bundesliga for Hannover 96.
 He finished his career with spells with Puebla and Houston Dynamo.

 Beasley is the only U.S. man to play in four FIFA World Cups, his first in 2002 and his latest in 2014, earning 126 caps during his 16-year international career.

 Club career

 Early career

-Born in Fort Wayne, Indiana, Beasley joined IMG Academy, the United States Soccer Federation's Residency program in Bradenton, Florida.
-Before moving to Florida, Beasley played at South Side High School for two years.
+Born in Fort Wayne, Indiana, Beasley played one year of basketball and two years of soccer at South Side High School.
+Beasley left South Side after his sophomore year to enroll in the U.S. Soccer Residency Program located at the IMG Academy in Bradenton, Florida where he finished high school.
 Beasley starred in the 1999 Under-17 World Cup in New Zealand, winning the Silver Ball as the tournament's second best player, behind teammate Landon Donovan.